 Workshops help your team quantify and explicitly express their key assumptions, resulting in more accurate forecasting.

-Learn information-sharing techniques that Good Judgment research has demonstrated to boost collective intelligence.
+Learn information-sharing techniques proven to boost collective intelligence and judgmental accuracy.

 Tap internal knowledge that outsourced firms cannot easily access.
 Building your team’s forecasting skills lets your organization achieve ongoing improvements in performance.

-Full-day workshops incorporate significantly more material on teaming, with a second breakout session focused on the forecasting issues most relevant to workshop participants, as well as a session on translating problems into specific forecasting questions.
+Good Judgment will work with you to customize a schedule spread over multiple days that includes all of the material usually covered in our full-day onsite workshops.
+These virtual workshops incorporate significantly more material on teaming, with additional breakout time focused on the forecasting issues most relevant to workshop participants, as well as a session on translating problems into specific forecasting questions.